-Common Disease or Cultural Problems
+Common Disease & Cultural Problems for Weigela Plants

 Anthracnose: This is a fungus disease causes brown spots with purple edges on the leaves.
 The spots turn black in the center; leaves become yellow, dry and fall off.
 The fungus overwinters in diseased plant debris.
 Burpee Recommends: Avoid overhead watering which can spread the fungus spores.
 Keep a clean garden, remove and discard all diseased plant material.
 Use a mulch to prevent spores from splashing from the soil onto plants.

 Black Spot: This is a fungal disease that affects leaves.
 It usually occurs in hot, humid or rainy weather.
 Black circular spots appear on the upper and undersides of leaves.
 The outer margins of the circles are ragged.
 The spots can enlarge and merge.
 The leaves often fall off the plant leaving the plant defoliated.
 The damage is often worse on the lower leaves.
 Burpee Recommends: Remove all debris from under the plants.
 Avoid getting the leaves wet.
 A mulch under the plants will help prevent spores from splashing up.